fangyh20/dataproc-spark-connect-python/README.md

-# Dataproc Spark Connect Client
+# Google Spark Connect Client

 A wrapper of the Apache [Spark Connect](https://spark.apache.org/spark-connect/) client with additional functionalities that allow applications to communicate with a remote Dataproc